Azure/ResourceModules/docs/wiki/KnownIssues.md

 This section outlines known issues that currently affect our modules.

 ### Consistency
-While we work hard on aliginig all modules to a common standard we're still there.
+While we work hard on aligning all modules to a common standard we're still there.
 One of the biggest remining challenges is the consistent handling of child-resources across all modules (e.g. Container for a Storage Account).
 However, we already have a plan ready and are currently implementing the same.

 ## Testing specific
 This section outlines known issues that currently affect our testing.